Bookkeeping

 • Assets:Liquid:In Transit: this account is useful for transfers between bank accounts.
 Each bank account has its own transaction log.
 If a transfer moves money to Savings when processing the Checking account, a similar transfer will appear when processing the Savings account.
 The interim account In Transit provides a parking space for the money in transit, recording when the money left Checking and when it arrives in Savings.
 It also accurately records the value date for both transactions as these can differ.

-• Assets:Prepaid Invoices contain subdivisions, one for each supplier; I rarely use this category;
+• Assets:Prepayments contain subdivisions, one for each purpose; I use this for payments to utilities like water and energy.

 On the Liabilities side of the balance: